Zig by Example: Slices

 var array = [5]i32{ 1, 2, 3, 4, 5 };

-Even though slices are pointers, you can essentially treat them like arrays.
-You can access their length, index into them, and iterate over them.
+Functionally, slices are very similar to arrays.
+You can get their length, index into them, and iterate over them.

 for (slice) |elem| {